ARMmbed/BLEIntros/Docs/AdvSamples/LEDReadWrite.md

 Here's a template to get you started with the very basics.
 We've thrown in a blinking LED to indicate program stability.

-This code doesn't create any custom service; it advertises LED as the device name through the advertisement payload.
+This code doesn't create a custom service.
+It advertises LED as the device name through the advertisement payload.
 The application is discoverable (``LE_GENERAL_DISCOVERABLE``) and connectable (``ADV_CONNECTABLE_UNDIRECTED``), and offers only the standard GAP and GATT services.
-The function  ``disconnectionCallback`` re-starts advertisements if connection is lost.
+The function  ``disconnectionCallback`` re-starts advertisements if the connection is lost.

 ```c